 Absolutely no food or drink should be brought into a CNS facility or consumed while using any CNS tool.

 Certain Imaging and Analysis facilities are located in building or rooms that require card reader access or iris scanner access.
-For Harvard Users, their HUID is used as access card, non-Harvard Users must visit the CNS Administrative Office at LISE 304 in order to obtain a swipe card.
+A HUID card is used for access.
+Internal Users will use their already obtained HUIDs while external Users will get one during the finalization of the User enrollment process.

 To physically enter any CNS lab space, a person must be a fully enrolled, active CNS User, who has been both trained and qualified by a CNS technical staff member on the instrument in that room and/or lab/facility that is to be entered, also referred to as User Access to that lab/instrument.